My Favorite Way to Study Composition

 The 4 Value Study

-• it can be done in a short amount of time, (in my example here, about 25 minutes) with simple materials, and in your personal sketchbook.
+it can be done in a short amount of time, (in this example, about 25 minutes) with simple materials, and in your personal sketchbook.
 This enables you to easily review.

-• The exercise positions you to retrace the original artist’s steps, because you start with the “big pieces” that make up the underlying structure.
-This puts you “looking over their shoulder” in the decision process.
+The exercise has you retrace the original artist’s steps, because you start with the “big pieces” that make up the underlying structure.
+This puts you “looking over their shoulder” in the decision process, because they probably put their energy into the interrelationship of the main pieces.

-• With only 4 values to work with, you simply must ignore details and and instead learn to see the painting simply in terms of a pattern…that is an intentional arrangement of big values and big shapes
+With only 4 values to work with, you must ignore details and and instead see the painting in terms of a pattern…that is an intentionalarrangement of big values and big shapes.
+That’s part of what’s catching your eye to stop and look in the first place.

 Where do I start?

-For starters, copy a good painting from a good source….it’s said “we are what we eat”, so feed on the best.
-Find a painting that you admire… a painting that you wished you could paint.
+Find a painting that you admire… a painting that you wish you had made.
 I sometimes look online, on sites such as Pinterest, and have particular artists I find especially beneficial.
 Their small studies are often in the same mix with their completed works and are great helps.
-Also, books and catalogs from museums, available free at the library, are a good place to poke around for images that stir you.
-But best of all is before an actual painting in a museum, which is a wonderful means of making the most out of a visit.
-Nobody will mind your sketching in a small sketchbook, and actually other people may be interested/inspired to see you working.
+Also, books and catalogs from museums, available free at the library, are a good place to poke around for images that impress you.
+But best of all is before an actual painting in a museum, which is a wonderful way to the most out of a visit.
+And nobody will mind your sketching in a small sketchbook.
+Other people will be interested/inspired to see you working.

-If using a photograph to do the exercise, choose a photo in color rather than black and white.
+If you choose a photograph, choose a photo in color rather than black and white.
 The advantage of color is that you’ll learn to read the value of color, which takes some practice, rather than having it done for you by a black and white reproduction.

-The only tools I use are a soft graphite pencil (6B often), and an artist’s eraser at the end for cleaning things up.
+The only tools I use are a soft graphite pencil (6B is good), and an eraser at the end for cleaning things up.
 And as I’ve mentioned, I like to mingle the 4 value studies in my regular sketchbook that I do my other work in.

 Procedure

-For the demonstration, I’m using a sketchbook and a printed image from a book I own.
-The painting is by a favorite Russian impressionist, Isaac Levitan, and was picked for its full value range and interesting big shapes.
-He’s a favorite artist of mine, so what better way to learn about his work?
+For the demonstration, I’m using my sketchbook and an image from a book.
+The painting is by a favorite Russian impressionist, Isaac Levitan.
+I picked it for its full value range (meaning from white to almost black and simple grays) plus interesting big shapes.
+He’s a favorite artist of mine, so why not get inside his head?
+What easier way to learn about his work?

 The art and the sketchbook positioned for easiest comparison.